 - Assist cashiers and other personnel

 To find a job as a grocery bagger, look in the want ads of your local newspaper.
-Next time you're at the grocery store, take a few moments to chat with a manager about possible openings.
-Give the manager your resume, and tell him or her that you're eager to work.
+Next time you're at the grocery store take a few moments to chat with a manager about possible openings.
+Give the manager your resume and tell him you're eager to work.

 Be a Busser